Skip to main content

 When a parent asks for their child to be referred to Child Find, they will submit a written letter requesting that an IEP team be conveyed to review if their child needs Special Education services.

 For a child enrolled in Kent County Public Schools, please contact the school principal.
-If the child is not enrolled in Kent County Public Schools, contact Supervisor of Special Education Dr. Wendy Keen at 410-778-7164.
+If the child is not enrolled in Kent County Public Schools, contact Director of Special Education Dr. Wendy Keen at 410-778-7164.

 Step 2: Initial IEP Team Meeting